ashoollakhani/tetris-game/README.md

 # 🎮 Tetris Game with Pygame 🎮

-Welcome to the Tetris Game built with Pygame!
-This classic game is implemented using Python and Pygame, featuring a scoreboard and properly fitted "You Lost" text.
+This classic game is implemented using Python and Pygame.
+The objective of Tetris is to score as many points as possible by clearing horizontal lines of blocks.
+The player must strategically place the falling shapes to fill entire rows, which will then disappear, making more room for new shapes.

 <div align="center">
   <img src="https://github.com/ashoollakhani/tetris-game/blob/main/img/tetris-gif.gif" width=30% height=30%>